 1954 – Bill Haley & His Comets release “Rock Around the Clock”, the first rock and roll record to reach number one on the Billboard charts.

 1960 – The nuclear submarine USS Triton completes Operation Sandblast, the first underwater circumnavigation of the earth.

 1969 – Vietnam War: The Battle of Dong Ap Bia begins with an assault on Hill 937.
 It will ultimately become known as Hamburger Hill.

-1979 – The Federated States of Micronesia becomes self-governing.
+1979 – The Federated States of Micronesia become self-governing.

-1981 – François Mitterrand wins the presidential election and becomes the first Socialist President of France in the French 5th republic.
+1981 – François Mitterrand wins the presidential election and becomes the first Socialist President of France in the French Fifth Republic.

 2002 – F.B.I. agent Robert Hanssen is given a life sentence without the possibility of parole for selling United States secrets to Moscow for $1.4 million in cash and diamonds.